huangginny/Dionysus/CONTRIBUTING.md

 ## Before you Build

 1. Run `pod install` to install required dependencies
-2. Rename "apiKeys_sample.swift" to "apiKeys.swift"
+2. Rename "APIKeys_sample.swift" to "APIKeys.swift"
 3. Override the hardcoded settings in "core/AppState.swift"
 	- In `AppState.init`, change default plugin to "mock" and active plugin to "\[mock\]" so that no API credentials would be needed
 	- Sample data could be found at the bottom of "core/models.swift"